iyarashii/Miru/README.md

 `List Type`, `Broadcast Type` and `Time Zone` drop-downs can be used to customize anime list display.
 `Clear Cache` button clears data from database and local cache (local cache is located on the desktop in `MiruCache` folder).
 `Update Senpai Data` gets data from the senpai.moe site and stores it as JSON file in the local cache.
 `Filter Titles` lets you filter animes by name.
-It takes effect immediately as you are typing, you can use `CTRL`+`F` shortcut to instantly focus this field and start typing.
+It takes effect immediately as you are typing, you can use <kbd>CTRL</kbd> + <kbd>F</kbd> shortcut to instantly focus this field and start typing.
 You can set size of the images using `Art Size` field, size you select will be saved if you close the app and loaded on the next app launch.
 You can set opacity of the green/red highlight using `Dropped / Watching Highlight Opacity` field, value you select will be saved if you close the app and loaded on the next app launch.
 To reset to default you can delete your value and focus other element.